EarlyByrdTeam/megatron-site/index.md

 </figure>

 A comparison between meta-learning and incremental transfer learning reveals several critical insights about multi-task medical imaging performance.
-Both approaches demonstrate consistent relative dataset difficulty rankings, with MRI-Brain-Tumor achieving the highest performance of 0.94 with meta-learning and 0.9 with transfer learning, and DeepSight-2d-Mammogram showing the poorest results of 0.54 with meta-learning and 0.3 transfer learning.
+Both approaches demonstrate consistent relative dataset difficulty rankings, with MRI-Brain-Tumor achieving the highest performance of 0.94 with meta-learning and 0.9 with transfer learning, and DeepSight-2d-Mammogram showing the poorest results of 0.54 with meta-learning and 0.3 with transfer learning.
 Notably, CBIS-DDSM-Mammogram exhibits remarkably similar performance between approaches (~0.76 vs ~0.75), suggesting this dataset represents an optimal difficulty level for both learning paradigms.

-The incremental transfer learning results reveal severe limitations inherent to sequential fine-tuning approaches.
+The incremental transfer learning results reveal severe limitations inherent to this approach.
 The line plots demonstrate clear evidence of catastrophic forgetting, where previously learned tasks experience immediate and severe performance degradation to near-zero mAP50 when the model begins learning subsequent tasks.
-These results show that traditional fine-tuning approaches cannot maintain multi-task competency in medical imaging domains, and are especially unfit for use cases where a new dataset needs to be integrated in the training pipeline.
+These results show that traditional fine-tuning approaches cannot maintain multi-task competency in medical imaging domains, and are especially unfit for use cases that require new datasets to be integrated in the training pipeline.

-In contrast, the meta-learning approach successfully avoids catastrophic forgetting entirely, maintaining functional performance across all seven tasks simultaneously as shown in the spider plot.
-This multi-task retention capability is especially valuable for challenging datasets like DeepSight-2d-Mammogram, where meta-learning (0.54) substantially outperforms the transfer learning approach (0.3), demonstrating superior knowledge integration.
+In contrast, the meta-learning approach successfully avoids catastrophic forgetting entirely, maintaining functional performance across all seven tasks simultaneously as shown in Figure X. This multi-task retention capability is especially valuable for challenging datasets like DeepSight-2d-Mammogram, where meta-learning substantially outperforms the transfer learning approach, demonstrating superior knowledge integration.

-TODO: move this elsewhere.
-These findings underscore meta-learning's fundamental strength in development of novel imaging applications or in resource-constrained settings.
-In settings where collecting vast amounts of data is impractical, one can leverage highly efficient meta-models which preserve knowledge across diverse diagnostic tasks to close the gap.

 <p style="margin-top:3em;"></p>
 #### Few Shot Learning (N=40) on novel EIT data